mui/base-ui/docs/data/base/components/number-field/number-field.md

 ### Step

-The `step` prop snaps values of the input to ones that are multiples of the given number, which also affects the increment and decrement stepper buttons:
+The `step` prop snaps values of the input to ones that are multiples of the given number, affecting how the stepper buttons change the value:

 ```jsx
 <NumberField step={5} min={2}>